teamclairvoyant/apache-airflow-cloudera-csd/README.md

 ```

 ## Roles
-There are six roles defined in the CSD.
+There are six roles available for deployment:

-1. Airflow Webserver
+1. Webserver
-2. Airflow Scheduler
+2. Scheduler
-3. Airflow Worker
+3. Worker
-4. Airflow Flower
+4. Flower Webserver
 5. Kerberos
 6. Gateway

-Airflow Webserver: Airflow Webserver role is used to start the Airflow Web UI.
+Webserver: Airflow Webserver role runs the Airflow Web UI.
 Webserver role can be deployed on more than instances.
 However, they will be the same and can be used for backup purposes.

-Airflow Scheduler: Airflow Scheduler role is used to schedule the Airflow jobs.
+Scheduler: Airflow Scheduler role is used to schedule the Airflow jobs.
 This is limited to one instance to reduce the risk of duplicate jobs.

-Airflow Worker: Airflow Worker role picks jobs from RabbitMQ and executes them on the nodes.
+Worker: Airflow Worker role picks jobs from the Scheduler and executes them.
 Multiple instances can be deployed.

-Airflow Flower: Airflow Flower is used to monitor Celery clusters.
-Multiple instances are supported
+Flower Webserver: Flower Webserver role is used to monitor Celery clusters.
+Celery allows for the expansion of Worker  Only one instance is needed.

-Kerberos: Kerberos is used to enable Kerberos protocol for the Airflow.
-It internally executes `airflow kerberos`.
-An external Kerberos Distribution Center must be setup.
-Multiple instances can be setup for load balancing purposes.
+Kerberos: Airflow Kerberos role is used to enable Kerberos protocol for the other Airflow roles and for DAGs.
+This role should exist on each host with an Airflow Worker role.

-Gateway: The purpose of the gateway role is to write the configurations from the configurations tab into the airflow.cfg file.
-This is done through the update_cfg.sh file which is executed from the scriptRunner within the gateway role.
+Gateway: The purpose of the gateway role is to make the configuration available to CLI clients.

 ## Using the Airflow binary:
 Here are some of the examples of Airflow commands: